You are here: Web Soil Survey Home / Tips and Shortcuts

 Making already viewed content go away

-When you run a Rating on the Suitabilities and Limitations for Use tab or the Soil Properties and Qualities tab, or a Soil Report on the Soil Reports tab, or you examine Ecological Site data on the Ecological Site Assessment tab, then change to a different tab, then return to the first tab, the output of the Rating or Report will be displayed again when you return.
+Suppose you run a Rating on either the Suitabilities and Limitations for Use tab or the Soil Properties and Qualities tab, or run a Soil Report on the Soil Reports tab, or you examine Ecological Site data on the Ecological Site Assessment tab.
+Once you are at one of these starting tabs, then change to a different tab, and eventually return to the starting tab, the output of the Rating, Report or Ecological Site data will be displayed again when you return.

-If you don’t want to see it again, before changing tabs, close the form, by clicking anywhere in the form’s header (Depth to Water Table example below).
+If you don’t want to see it again in the starting tab, then before changing tabs, close the form, by clicking anywhere in the form’s header (Depth to Water Table example below).